Enjection/ydb/ydb/core/tx/schemeshard/incremental_restore_progress_plan.md

 - DataShard just acknowledges, real work via existing mechanisms
 - Minimal complexity in progress tracking

-### 3. **Fix Critical Issues First**
+### 3. **Multi-Step Processing**
-- Proto syntax error blocks compilation
-- File structure issues prevent proper building
-- Focus on making it work, then optimize
+- Process incremental backups sequentially, one at a time
+- Maintain chronological order of incremental backups
+- Move to next incremental only when current is complete

-## 📊 Implementation Timeline
+## 📊 Implementation Priority

-### Phase 1: Fix Critical Issues (1-2 hours)
-- Fix proto syntax error
-- Fix include paths
+1. **HIGH**: Fix include path issue
-- Ensure clean compilation

-### Phase 2: Simplify Implementation (2-3 hours)
-- Replace complex DataShard logic
-- Streamline SchemeShard integration
-- Basic testing

-### Phase 3: Integration Testing (1-2 hours)
-- End-to-end flow validation
-- Error handling verification
-- Performance check
+2. **HIGH**: Implement proper state machine in SchemeShard
+3. **MEDIUM**: Update DataShard response handling
+4. **MEDIUM**: Integration with MultiIncrementalRestore
+5. **LOW**: Add persistence for recovery
+6. **LOW**: Add proper error handling and retries

 ## 🎯 Final Goal

-A working, minimal implementation that:
+A working implementation that:
-- Compiles without errors
-- Handles incremental restore requests
+- Processes multiple incremental backups sequentially
+- Maintains proper state machine similar to build_index
-- Integrates with existing `MultiIncrementalRestore`
+- Integrates seamlessly with existing `MultiIncrementalRestore`
 - Follows established YDB patterns
-- Is ready for production use

-**Total estimated time: 4-7 hours of focused development**
+- Handles error cases and recovery

+**This approach ensures incremental backups are applied in the correct chronological order, one at a time, which is critical for data consistency.**